What to Know About Winter Kill Grass and Post-Winter Lawn Care in Minnesota

 Desiccation happens when the crown tissue in grass loses more moisture than it takes in.
 In the winter, a lack of snowfall is the main cause of desiccation.
 Without a layer of snow, the grass is exposed to dry winds that sap up moisture.
 Desiccation is a type of abiotic stress that turns lawns brown and thins the turf canopy.
 Grass can usually survive this damage, but newly seeded lawns are more vulnerable to death.
 Grass that is elevated and exposed to winds is more susceptible to desiccation.
 Windbreaks and snow fences can help prevent damage to lawns.

-Temperature drops
+Temperature Drops

 Direct low temperature kill is a phenomenon that occurs when early winter cold snaps follow a warmer-than-average fall.
 In late fall, grass usually undergoes a transformation that prepares it for the winter.
 The plant increases cellular solutes, which allows it to withstand freezing temperatures.
 If warm weather stays longer than usual, the entire process is delayed.
 Any sudden temperature drop can lead to ice formation in the plant’s crown tissues.
 Seasonal weather is tough to predict, but you can protect your lawn by seeding vulnerable species late in the summer.
 That way, they have more time to adjust to changing temperatures.

-Ice coatings
+Ice Coatings

 ice

 When a lawn is covered with a thick layer of ice, it can suffer what is known as ice encasement.
 The grass dies due to a limited exchange of air with the atmosphere.
-Semi-dormant grass is depleted of oxygen and toxic gases begin to build around the plant.
+Semi-dormant grass is depleted of oxygen and toxic gasses begin to build around the plant.
 In a matter of weeks, the grass can die.
 There are many factors that determine how long grass can survive under a layer of ice.
 After about a month of consistent cover, it’s probably a good idea to remove the layers of ice.
 This can be done with aerators, black sand or hand tools.
 Be careful not to damage the lawn in the process!

-Cracked crowns
+Cracked Crowns

 The most common type of winter lawn damage is crown hydration.
 Rapid freezing and thawing late in winter cause the issue.
 When temperatures rise above freezing for several days, grass crowns begin to hydrate.
 If there’s a sudden freeze after the thaw, the water can freeze within the crown.
 The ice causes the cell membranes to rupture, possibly killing the grass.
 Areas with poor drainage are more susceptible to crown hydration.
 It’s difficult to predict when and where crown hydration will occur, but improving surface drainage can help prevent any unwanted surprises.